Edgewith History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Edgewith has undergone many spelling variations, including Edgeworth, Edgworth, Edgeware, Edgeworthe and others.

 Early Notables of the Edgewith family (pre 1700)

-More information is included under the topic Early Edgewith Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Edgewith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edgewith family to Ireland

 Some of the Edgewith family moved to Ireland, but this topic is not covered in this excerpt.